vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 With 847 services, each with 99.9% availability:
 ```
-System Availability = 0.999^23 ˜ 97.7%
+System Availability = 0.999^23 ï¿½ 97.7%
 ```

-The system was technically "up" but functionally broken 2.3% of the time—unacceptable for financial trading.
+The system was technically "up" but functionally broken 2.3% of the timeï¿½unacceptable for financial trading.

 #### The Distributed Monolith